-One benefit of organic herbicides is that, after they do their work, they dissipate in a matter of hours--not weeks or months.
+One benefit of organic herbicides is that, after they do their work, they dissipate in a matter of hours―not weeks or months.
 They are not persistent in soil.
 In general, they do not change soil pH or pollute water through runoff.
 Many of these products are safer around people, pets, and pollinators than synthetic alternatives.
-(See more about this below.)

-- Most of these products work best on short, newly emerged plants.
+- Organic herbicides reliably kill the top growth of both annual and perennial weeds, so most of these products work best on short, newly emerged plants.

 - Organic herbicides are helpful as a second "punch" at weeds that have been “scalped” very low to the soil by a mower or weed whacker.
 They also work well as a follow-up after "smothering" weeds under paper or cardboard for a few weeks.